Fast Multipole Preconditioners for Sparse Matrices Arising from Elliptic Equations: Performance analysis

 \section{Performance analysis}

 In this section we evaluate the performance of the FMM-based preconditioner by comparing its time-to-solution to an algebraic multigrid code BoomerAMG.
-We have implemented our FMM-preconditioner into PETSc~\cite{petsc-user-ref}~,\cite{petsc-web-page} via PetIGA~\cite{PetIGA}.
+We have implemented our FMM-preconditioner in PETSc~\cite{petsc-user-ref}~,\cite{petsc-web-page} via PetIGA~\cite{PetIGA}.
 PetIGA is a software layer that sits on top of PETSc that facilitates NURBS-based Galerkin finite element analysis.
 For our present analysis, we simply use PetIGA to reproduce the same finite element discretization as the tests shown in Section \ref{sec:results}, but in a high performance computing environment.
 We select the first problem in Section \ref{subsec:poisson} with $-\nabla^2u=1$ and homogeneous Dirichlet boundary conditions for the following performance evaluation.

-All codes that were used for the current study are made publicly available.
-A branch of PetIGA that includes the FMM preconditioner is hosted on bitbucket. \footnote{https://bitbucket.org/rioyokota/petiga-fmm} The 2-D extension of exaFMM, which we call from PetIGA is also hosted on bitbucket. \footnote{https://bitbucket.org/rioyokota/exafmm2d}
+All codes that were used for the current study are publicly available.
+A branch of PetIGA that includes the FMM preconditioner is hosted on bitbucket. \footnote{https://bitbucket.org/rioyokota/petiga-fmm}

 All calculations were performed on the TACC Stampede system without using the coprocessors.
 Stampede has 6400 nodes, each with two Xeon E5-2680 processors and one Intel Xeon Phi SE10P coprocessor and 32GB of memory.
-We used the Intel compiler (version 13.1.0.146) and configured PETSc with ``\texttt{COPTFLAGS=-O3 FOPTFLAGS=-O3 --with-clanguage=cxx\\ --with-mpi-dir=/opt/apps/intel13/impi/4.1.0.030/intel64/\\ --download-f-blas-lapack --download-hypre --download-metis\\ --download-parmetis --download-superlu\_dist --with-debugging=0}".
+We used the Intel compiler (version 13.1.0.146) and configured PETSc with ``\texttt{COPTFLAGS=-O3 FOPTFLAGS=-O3 --with-clanguage=cxx\\ --download-f-blas-lapack --download-hypre\\ --download-metis --download-parmetis\\ --download-superlu\_dist --with-debugging=0}".